mikedclarke/herdr-shepherd/README.md

 # herdr-shepherd

-Scheduled agent sessions for [herdr](https://herdr.dev): heartbeats, cron routines, and scripts — launched on time, in the right directory, visible in the herd.
+Scheduled agent sessions for [herdr](https://herdr.dev): heartbeats, cron routines, and scripts scheduled, in the right directory, visible in the herd.

 herdr shows you what your agents are doing.
 Shepherd decides when they run.